Do I Need Planning Permission?

 Please note that carrying out works without planning permission may result in enforcement action being taken and you could end up with a fine (of up to £20,000) and / or a criminal conviction.

-If you plan to build an extension, carry out work to your home or garden there are some cases where you may not need to apply for planning permission, providing the works meet certain limits and conditions, known as Permitted Development.
+If you plan to build an extension, or carry out work to your home or garden there are some cases where you may not need to apply for planning permission, providing the works meet certain limits and conditions, known as Permitted Development.
 The Planning Portal provides answers to some frequently asked questions and offers guides covering a wide range of common projects which may not require Planning Permission, such as:

 Extensions and conservatories